JasonFreeberg/R_Tutorials/README.md

   - Assignment 1: Fill in the blank excercises.
 (Material from Week 1-6)
   - Assignment 2: Create your own programs.
 - **Suggested Homework:**
+  - Complete all assigned Datacamp exercises up to this point.
+  - DataCamp: Finish <a href="https://www.datacamp.com/courses/intermediate-r">Intermediate R</a>

 **Week 8** : ggplot2 (Part I) -- *Jason*
 - Layering